How to Boost Volunteer Retention When YOU Are A Volunteer Too

 Tips for Hometown Pride Committees, or any Volunteer-Based Community Organization

 Hometown Pride runs on volunteers!
-You are one of about 75 volunteers working in our 7 communities.
+We have 75 volunteers working in our 7 communities.
 We all put in a lot of hard work, and it’s important that we help each other stay motivated, so that we can keep all these great volunteers around for the long haul.
-Here are some tips for ways we can support each other – make sure you read number 10!
+Here are the 10 main ways we support each other – make sure you read the last one!

 - Thank you, Way to go, We couldn’t do it without you!
 Offering words of encouragement is one of the simplest ways to support each other.
 Make sure people know that you’ve noticed their hard work.
 You don’t have to go over-the-top (some people get embarrassed by TOO much praise), but a simple “thank you” goes a long way.